react-native-menu/menu/README.md

 ### `themeVariant` (iOS only)

-String to override theme of menu
+String to override theme of the menu.
+If you want to control theme universally across your app, [see this package](https://github.com/vonovak/react-native-theme-control).

 | Type         | Required |
 | ------------ | -------- |